 Deciding to start your own business can seem like a daunting undertaking, whether you’ve done it before or not.
 Luckily, many support systems are available in Lac du Bonnet to help you through the process.
 The Lac du Bonnet Community Development Corporation is one of those support systems.
 We love Lac du Bonnet, and we love business.
 Working with our business community and aspiring entrepreneurs to help them grow and develop is one of our organization’s most rewarding commitments to the community.

 Developing your own company, becoming your own boss, and creating employment opportunities for others can have a powerful impact on your life, the lives of those around you, and those in our community.
 Starting a business is more than a way to create an income for yourself.
 It is a way to fill a gap by providing a product or service that will make the lives of our residents more complete.

-If you are thinking of starting a business, we’re here to help you.
-From working with you to conduct market research and develop your business plan to connecting you with partners and launching your business.
+If you are considering starting a business, we’re here to help you, from working with you to conduct market research and develop your business plan to connecting you with partners and launching your business.

-If you know that you want to start a business, but don’t know where to start, here is the 11-step process to get you from idea to business launch.
+If you want to start a business but don’t know where to start, here is the 11-step process to get you from idea to business launch.

 1. Identify Your Business Idea

 Some of you may already know the type of business you want to start, but if you don’t, that’s okay too.
 Some people inherently know that they are built for business ownership.
 If you need to decide what you want to build, you can:

 Rely on your strengths.
 We all have skills that we excel at, and we can use those skills to develop a business plan.
 Do you have immeasurable organizational skills?
 Perhaps you can develop a Virtual Assistant business.
 Maybe you are a skilled carpenter who can start a general maintenance and repair or custom install business.